radical-cybertools/ExTASY/doc/pages/grlsd.rst

 This section will discuss details about the execution phase.
 The input to the tool is given in terms of a resource configuration file and a workload configuration file.
 The execution is started based on the parameters set in these configuration files.
+In section 4.1, we discuss execution on Stampede and in section 4.2, we discuss execution on Archer.

 Running on Stampede
 ===================